DPDK/dpdk/doc/guides/sample_app_ug/load_balancer.rst

         cd ${RTE_SDK}/examples/load_balancer make

-    For more details on how to build the Intel® DPDK libraries and sample applications, please refer to the *Intel® DPDK Getting Started Guide.*
+    For more details on how to build the DPDK libraries and sample applications, please refer to the *DPDK Getting Started Guide.*

 Running the Application
 -----------------------